-There is less than a month left to file income tax returns (ITR) for last financial year FY 2016-17 (AY 2017-18) and many people are still confused if they should even file their ITR.
+July 31, 2018 is the last date to file income tax returns (ITR) for last financial year FY 2017-18 (AY 2018-19) without penalty and many people are still confused if they should even file their ITR.

 Who needs to file ITR Mandatorily?